Wizards vs. Hornets Player Props Betting Odds

 |3PM

+- The 27.5-point over/under for Ball on Friday is 13.2 higher than his season scoring average.

-- He has averaged 0.5 fewer rebounds per game (six) than his prop bet total in Wednesday's game (6.5).
+- He has grabbed six boards per game, which is less than his prop bet in Friday's game (6.5).

-- Ball's season-long assist average -- nine per game -- is 1.5 assists lower than Wednesday's assist prop bet value (10.5).
+- Ball averages nine assists, 0.5 less than his over/under on Friday.

-- Ball's two made three-pointers per game is 1.5 fewer than his over/under in Wednesday's game (3.5).
+- Ball, at two three-pointers made per game, averages 1.5 less than his over/under on Friday.

 Check out all the prop bet options FanDuel has to offer!